The Dual Fuel Heating System – the Best Of Both Worlds

 Many Americans are turning to electric heat pumps to provide ultra-efficient heating and cooling in their homes.
-Dual fuel or hybrid heating systems are a practical option for homeowners living in areas where extreme cold occasionally occurs.
+However, standard heat pumps may struggle to heat a home comfortably during extreme cold.

-The traditional residential set-up uses two technologies – an electric air conditioner for cooling and a gas furnace for heating.
+The traditional residential set-up in cold-winter climates uses two technologies – a central air conditioner for cooling and a combustion (usually natural gas) furnace for heating.
 The two units share an air distribution system, and frequently the furnace blower will double as the air handler for the AC.

 Hybrid Heating Systems and Heat Pump Limitations

-Heat pumps provide heat by extracting heat energy from the outside air, via refrigerant running through coils, and then transferring that heat inside.
-However, a key disadvantage of many electric heat pump systems is that they struggle to draw sufficient heat energy from the air when the temperatures are extremely cold for an extended period.
+Heat pumps provide heat by extracting heat energy from the outside air, via refrigerant running through coils in an outside unit, and then transferring that heat inside.
+However, a key disadvantage of many electric heat pump systems is that they struggle to draw sufficient heat energy from the outside air when temperatures are extremely cold for an extended period.

-Dual Fuel Heating Systems Offer Benefits
+Dual Fuel Heating Benefits

 Using the best heating source for the current temperatures outside – whether electricity during moderate winter temperatures or gas when it gets colder – increases efficiency and reduces your winter heating bills.